LivingWithHippos/unchained-bot-kotlin/README.md

 Unchained Bot Kotlin is a [Telegram Bot](https://core.telegram.org/bots) that allows you to interface with [Real-Debrid](https://real-debrid.com/).
 If you want to support me, you can instead click through [this referral link](http://real-debrid.com/?id=78841).

-My [previous bot](https://github.com/LivingWithHippos/unchained-bot) was written in Python, but I realized that since [Unchained for Android](https://github.com/LivingWithHippos/unchained-android) was much more completed and a telegram library for python was available I could port the application with minimal effort.
+My [previous bot](https://github.com/LivingWithHippos/unchained-bot) was written in Python, but I realized that since [Unchained for Android](https://github.com/LivingWithHippos/unchained-android) was much more completed and a telegram library for Kotlin was available I could port the application with minimal effort.
 In fact around 90% of the code is shared with Unchained for Android.

 ## Installation